simha97/NOVA-hypermedia/README.md

 TO DO:
 - 1 picture about social impact of education and art
-- change the website and the address in the footer (to what?)
+- change the website and the address in the footer (what is that?)
 - look at v-key problem in the pages
 - look shadow of cards and general design of website
+- design all areas page
+- design project by areas page (or use the one we already designed)
 - DO REPORT

 TO DISCUSS: